How To Use Massage Gun Attachments

 This type is the most commonly used.
 If your massage gun included one already attached, it’s probably the ball attachment.
 As the name suggests, it’s round in shape.

-b37s attachment round foam
+percussive massager b37s with a round foam attachment

 Purpose